jaswanthdaddala/travel-planner1/README.md

 To run the Travel Planner AI, follow these steps:

-1. Clone the repository:git clone [﻿https://github.com/jaswanthdaddala/travel-planner](https://github.com/jaswanthdaddala/travel-planner1)
+1. Clone the repository:git clone [﻿https://github.com/jaswanthdaddala/travel-planner1](https://github.com/jaswanthdaddala/travel-planner1)
-2. Navigate to the project directory:cd travel-planner
+2. Navigate to the project directory:cd travel-planner1
 3. Install the dependencies:npm install
 4. Start the development server:npm run dev
 5. Open your browser and visit [﻿http://localhost:3000](http://localhost:3000/) to see the app in action.